gfieldGG/bucket/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add scoop-gfield https://github.com/gfieldGG/scoop-gfield`.
+To add this bucket, run `scoop bucket add gfield https://github.com/gfieldGG/scoop-gfield`.

 To install, do `scoop install <manifest>`.